amosproj/amos2022ss07-nft-playbook/.github/ISSUE_TEMPLATE/feature_request.md

 * A Feature is Done when it has been tested
 * A Feature is Done when its core functionality has been commented properly
 * A Feature is Done when it can be fully integrated into the main branch without negative side effect
+* A Feature is Done when its core functionality has been documented properly

 ## DoD general criteria
 * Feature has been fully implemented